Mgh82476737/Portfolio/README.md

-# Applied Data Scientist | Analytics & Predictive Modelling
+# Data Analyst | Operational & Performance Analytics

-I am an applied data scientist focused on turning messy, real world data into clear, decision ready insights.

-My work sits at the intersection of data analytics, predictive modelling, and business problem solving, with hands on experience using Python, SQL, Power BI, and applied machine learning techniques.

-This portfolio presents a small number of carefully selected projects that are directly aligned with my CV and represent my strongest end to end work.
+I am a Data Analyst focused on turning complex, messy data into clear decisions that drive business performance.
+I help organisations understand what is happening in their operations, why it is happening, and what is likely to happen next.
+Using Python, SQL, and Power BI, I build end-to-end analytical solutions covering data cleaning, validation, predictive modelling, forecasting, and automated reporting.
+I have worked across operational, behavioural, and financial datasets, building pipelines and dashboards that replaced hours of manual reporting with reliable, real-time insights.

 ---